archivesspace/archivesspace/docs/slate/source/index.md

 	Integer id -- ID of the corporate entity agent

-	[String] resolve -- A list of references to resolve and embed in the response
+	[String] resolve (Optional) -- A list of references to resolve and embed in the response

 __Returns__